Need an EPC in Lewisham?

 Double glazing

-This particular one may come as a surprise, but double glazing does not have as big an effect on the EPC as most people would think.
+This particular one may come as a shock, but double glazing does not have as big an effect on the EPC as most people would imagine.
 Certainly not nearly as much as the heating, the insulation and the type of fuel used in the property as previously mentioned.
-However, where it can have a greater impact, is when the property is up-graded from single glazing to double glazing.
-When you are improving from pre 2002 double glazing, to current double glazing, this will only show as a small rise in the energy rating of the property.
+However, where it can have a greater effect, is when the property is up-graded from single glazing to double glazing.
+When you are improving from pre 2002 double glazing, to current double glazing, this would only show as a small rise in the energy rating of the property.

 Low Energy Lights

-Again low energy lighting does help the EPC as they are an inexpensive improvement that contributes to lower energy costs but nowhere near the same contribution as insulation, heating and heating controls.
+Again low energy lighting does help the Energy Performance Certificate as they are an inexpensive improvement that contributes to reduced energy costs but nowhere near the same contribution as heating controls, heating system, and insulation.

 Lewisham Landlord EPC Services

-The regulations for landlords are forever increasing.
-For anybody who is a landlord, make sure that you don’t fall foul of the laws, as civil penalty charges as high as £5,000 can be issued.
+The rules for landlords are forever increasing.
+If you are a landlord, be sure that you don’t fall foul of the laws, as civil penalty charges as high as £5,000 can be issued.

-Look at our guidelines for quick advice.
-We also provide reduced prices for a number of properties.
+Check out our guidelines for quick advice.
+We also provide reduced prices for several properties.

 Letting agent handing over key